 The Group's target equity/assets ratio is at least 30 per cent. calculated on the basis of the fair value of its properties.
-As at 30 June 2020, the Group's equity/assets ratio was 46.3 per cent. based on the fair value of the properties.
+As at 31 December 2020, the Group's equity/assets ratio was 47.2 per cent. based on the fair value of the properties.

-As at 30 June 2020, the average period for which the capital is tied up regarding the Group's interest-bearing liabilities amounted to 9.9 years.
-The largest proportion of loan maturities within an individual year will occur in 2023 and accounts for 23 per cent. of the total portfolio.
+As at 31 December 2020, the average period for which the capital is tied up regarding the Group's interest-bearing liabilities amounted to 10,1 years.
+The largest proportion of loan maturities within an individual year will occur in 3-4 years (from yearend 2020) and accounted for 13 per cent. of the total portfolio as at 31 December 2020.
 The Group conducts continual discussions with banks and credit institutions aimed at securing its long-term financing.
 The Group cooperates closely with a handful of lenders in order to secure its long-term capital requirements.
 However, there is a risk that the Group may experience difficulties in raising new debt, repaying its existing debt or fulfilling its equity/assets ratio target in the future.
 Any failure to repay the principal or pay interest in respect of the Group's existing debt, the inability to refinance existing debt, or to raise new debt at corresponding or more favourable financial and other terms than currently in force, could have a material adverse effect on the Group's financial condition and results of operations.